MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 To assign a managed identity to your cluster, see one of the following guides:

-* [**Add a system-assigned managed identity**](../../../configure-managed-identities-cluster.md#add-a-system-assigned-identity): A system-assigned identity is tied to your cluster and gets deleted when the cluster is deleted.
+* [**Assign a system-assigned managed identity**](../../../configure-managed-identities-cluster.md#add-a-system-assigned-identity): A system-assigned identity is tied to your cluster and gets deleted when the cluster is deleted.
 Only one system-assigned identity is allowed per Azure Data Explorer cluster.

-* [**Add a user-assigned managed identity**](../../../configure-managed-identities-cluster.md#add-a-user-assigned-identity): A user-assigned managed identity is a standalone Azure resource.
+* [**Assign a user-assigned managed identity**](../../../configure-managed-identities-cluster.md#add-a-user-assigned-identity): A user-assigned managed identity is a standalone Azure resource.
 Multiple user-assigned identities can be assigned to your cluster.

 ## 3 - Set the managed identity policy